lowRISC/opentitan/hw/ip/keymgr/doc/_index.md

 The advancement from this state to the next is irreversible during the current power cycle.

+While in the CreatorRootKey state, the key from OTP is continuously captured and sensed.
+This provides some security benefit as the key is constantly background checked by the OTP.
+When an operation begins, the sampling is stopped.
+If at the conclusion of the operation the key manager stays in the same state, sampling begins again.
+If on the other hand key manager transitions to another state, OTP sampling is stopped until reset.

 ### OwnerIntermediateKey

 This is the second operational state of the key manager.